mariapana/hardware-software-interface/labs/lab-04/guides/instructions/README.md

 jnc mystery_label
 ```

-Moving on, we can see that the `0` value is set to the `eax` register using the `mov` instruction.
+Moving on, we can see that the `0` value is set to the `r9` register using the `mov` instruction.
-Can you give example of another two ways of setting the value in `eax` to `0` without using `mov` ?
+Can you give example of another two ways of setting the value in `r9` to `0` without using `mov` ?
 > **HINT**: Think about the [logical operators](../../reading/x86-architecture-family.md).

-Next, by using the `test` instruction we can set the `flags` based on the output of the `logical and` between `eax` and itself.
+Next, by using the `test` instruction we can set the `flags` based on the output of the `logical and` between `r9` and itself.

-After resetting the flags, we store `0xffffffff` in the `ebx` register(which is actually the largest number it can store before setting the carry flag) and then use the `test` instruction yet again.
+After resetting the flags, we store `0xffffffffffffffff` in the `rbx` register(which is actually the largest number it can store before setting the carry flag) and then use the `test` instruction yet again.
 Similarly, what do you think adding the following line of code after the `test` instruction would produce ?

 ```assembly